How to Make Copper Foil Easter Eggs DIY

 Wooden Easter Eggs or these Wooden Easter Eggs

-Before I got started, I needed a way to secure the eggs while I was applying the fixative.
-I found paper cups which worked ok.
-If you have an extra egg carton I think that would be best.
+Before I got started, I needed a way to secure the eggs while I applied the fixative.
+I found paper cups, which worked well.
+If you have an extra egg carton, I think that would be best.

 Step One – Apply Adhesive

 Put your gloves on before you start.
 Use a paintbrush to cover the eggs sporadically with the adhesive.
 Be sure to place your eggs on a plastic-type surface that won’t stick to the egg.
-Try to cover not all of the surfaces of the egg with the adhesive.
+Try to cover not all of the egg surfaces with the adhesive.

 Let the adhesive set for about thirty minutes to get extra sticky.